bluecube/robomower2/motor-control.markdown

 To avoid some of the noise in the differential term, the differences are smoothed over a few last ticks (4 in current version).

-Controller parameters can be set at runtime over RS485 (this has helped *a lot*).
+Controller parameters can be set at runtime over RS485 (this has helped *a lot* during debugging).
-These are transfered in fixed point format (multiplied by 4) and the calculations are done in this format as well.
+All PID calculations are done in fixed point format with 2 fractional bits.

 Update frequency, smoothing interval and parameters multiplier are stored in the interface file and compiled in.

 ### Direction Changing
-Because there is only a single sensor, there is no way to tell the rotation direction.
+Because there is only a single sensor measuring ticks, there is no way to directly measure the rotation direction.
-This, however is not much of a problem, because the transmission ratio is so high, that forces on the wheels don't move the motor (I didn't try too hard, though, I was afraid the force could strip the teeth on the belts).
+This however is not much of a problem, because the transmission ratio is so high, that forces on the wheels don't move the motor (I didn't try too hard, though, I was afraid the force could strip the teeth on the belts).
 The only problem that remains is to change directions of the motor reliably.
-To do this the drive board software has a small state machine that waits until there were at least four PID update cycles with zero ticks until the motor can start moving again.
+To do this the drive board software has a small state machine that waits until there were at least four PID update cycles with zero ticks measured until the motor can start moving again.

 ## Moral of the story
-BLDC motors are cool, but using sensorless ones is a PITA.
+BLDC motors are cool, but using sensorless ones is PITA.
 The starting performance is terrible (maybe better ESC would help?), they jump, stutter and whine until they get over about 1000 rpm (that is 10 mm/s), then they start working perfectly again.